telerik/xaml-docs/visual-studio-extensions/for-wpf-vs-extensions-project-creation.md

 For convenience the same project templates could be found under the __Visual C# -> Windows__ and __Visual Basic -> Windows__ nodes.

-After you click the __OK__ button, you get the Project Configuration Wizard, provided by the Telerik UI for WPF Visual Studio Extensions.
-The wizard detects all the installed __Use Implicit Styles__ distributions of UI for WPF and lists them in a combobox.
-You can select a distribution which you want to be applied to your project.
-You can select what type of project to be created from the Choose project type combobox: Standard, Word-Inspired, Excel-Inspired or Outlook-Inspired.
-You can access the Project Configuration Wizard through the Telerik menu when you need to configure your Telerik WPF application or you need to convert an existing WPF application to a Telerik WPF application.
-These depend on the active project in the Visual Studio Solution Explorer:
+After you click the __OK__ button, you get the Create New Project Wizard, provided by the Telerik UI for WPF Visual Studio Extensions.
+The wizard detects all the installed __Use Implicit Styles__ version of UI for WPF and lists them in a combobox.
+You can select a version which you want to be applied to your project.
+You can select what type of project to be created: Standard, Word-Inspired, Excel-Inspired or Outlook-Inspired.
+You can access the Create New Project Wizard through the Telerik menu when you need to create a new Telerik WPF application:

 The Create New Project Wizard lets you: